-Planning your budget is one of the first tasks you must complete as an engaged couple.
-Your budget acts as a guiding point during wedding planning.
+Planning your wedding budget is one of the first tasks you must complete as an engaged couple.
+Your wedding budget acts as a guiding point during planning.
 Neglecting a budget can lead to some costly regrets down the line.
 It’s such an overwhelming task to try and build a wedding budget when you’ve never planned a wedding before.
 Your wedding will likely be the biggest party you’ve ever hosted — and the priciest.

 So, to avoid (what will feel like) handing wads of cash over to wedding vendors for the next 12 months – we’re trying to make this as easy as possible and we feel if you follow these simple steps to building your wedding budget – you’ll be keeping money in your pocket!

 The average cost of a wedding in the US is just over $25,000.
 Twenty-five-thousand dollars.

 That’s a seriously expensive day—and we know you want every dime to count.
 But with a long list of must-haves-for-the-perfect-wedding, and so many companies offering those services, it can get frustrating figuring out how to spend your budget—and who to hire.

 After helping thousands of couples navigate their spreadsheets, here’s our best advice: As you’re planning your wedding, keep your eye on the cha-ching, but don’t let price drive all your decisions.

 Download for Free

 - Planning Timeline

 - Vendor Contacts

 While the bride’s parents traditionally pay for the wedding costs, this is less common now.
 Most couples contribute to their wedding and both families assist if able.
 Have an honest conversation with both families to see what they are willing to contribute so that you’ll have a starting point to build from.
 Discuss what level of decision making they think their “gift” buys them.